 Daughter Ida Marie Schrock (1895- ? ) was born on March 19, 1895.
 At the age of 21, on Oct.
 5, 1916, she married Harry Park Miller (1892-1962) in a ceremony held at Kingwood by Rev. F.O.
 Eakin.
 They had one son, Dean Leo Miller, and their home was in Kingwood in 1938-1960s.
 Park died in Kingwood in February 1962, and was laid to rest in the Kingwood Odd Fellows Cemetery.
 Motoring to attend the funeral were Ida's brother Harold Schrock and sister Della Colflesh and their families.
 Ida later moved into Connellsville as a widow.

 Son Harold "Harry" Schrock (1903- ? ) was born on Jan.
-5, 1903.
+5, 1903 in Somerset County.
 There was a 24-year age gap between him and his eldest sister.
+He grew up in Upper Turkeyfoot, helping his father with farm labor.
 Harold married Ruth Ellen Romesburg ( ? - ? ).
 They resided in Uniontown, Fayette County circa 1934-1966, and had two children: Betty Jane Neville and Harold H. Schrock Jr. Their address was Carson Street, Uniontown.
 Beginning in February 1925, Harold was employed as a motorman with West Penn Railways in Uniontown.
 "For several years, he operated a trolley on the Brownsville-Uniontown route," said the Uniontown Morning Herald, "and later followed the conversion to bus operation."
 The family enjoyed traveling, and spent many weekends with family in Somerset County.
 They also enjoyed taking in Pittsburgh Pirates baseball games at Forbes Field and the Ice Capades at the Duquesne Garden.
 In July 1930 they took a six week's driving trip to the west, where they saw Yellowstone National Park, Pike's Peak "and many other places of interest," said the Daily News Standard.
 In 1932, they attended the Ohio State Fair in Columbus.
 In August 1934, Harold and Ruth, as well as his sisters Anna Cramer and Della Schrock, motored to Chicago to view the Century of Progress exposition.
 Their trip in 1936 was to Junction City, KS to visit Ruth Ellen's stepmother, Mrs. Edward Liston.
 Circa 1960, Harold worked for Hankins-Paulson Co.
 Many of their family activities were covered in the gossip columns of the Uniontown newspapers over the decades.
 Harold is believed to have died in Uniontown in October 1980, at the age of 77.